Are you an undergraduate or masters student at UW that wants to join the

-Lablets are new, experimental model for engaging undergraduate and masters students research.
+Lablets are an experimental model for engaging undergraduate and masters

-Because it's an experiment, don't expect perfect processes or preparation.
+students research.
+Because it's an experiment, don't expect perfect

 Here are the goals of lablets:

 - Help students develop interest in computing education research and